JeffOnABike/metromile/README.md

 ### Further Work

-The program is also enabled to label the original dataset with the gear assumed for each datapoint.
+The program is also enabled to label the original dataset with the gear assumed for each datapoint:

 ![alt text](images/201608_clusteredgears.png)

 However, there are a few issues with the labeling:

 1. Datapoints not found to be in the clusters corresponding to the likely gear ratios are given a 0 value to denote neutral.
 There are many datapoints sampled belonging to this class, as visible in the scatterplot above.
 Some datapoints, such as those with non-idling engine speeds but belonging outside an expected ratio of vehicle/engine speed are probably the result of clutching.
 It's unclear how to classify these accurately.

 2. The Reverse gear has a ratio very close to that of 1st gear for many vehicles.
 It's possible that datapoints belonging to the vehicle while in reverse are being conflated with thos eof 1st gear.